Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 #### Mengapa butuh waktu yang sangat lama sebelum lazer dapat menggantikan stable sebagai versi rilis utama?

 Walaupun osu! sekilas terlihat seperti permainan yang sederhana, osu! didasari oleh berbagai fitur dan sistem yang jumlahnya tak terhitung.
-Tergantung dari kacamata masing-masing, lazer dapat dipandang sebagai permainan yang telah siap untuk dimainkan atau yang masih jauh dari kata rampung.
+Tergantung dari kacamata masing-masing, lazer dapat dipandang sebagai versi osu! yang telah siap untuk dirilis atau yang masih jauh dari kata rampung.

 Another area which has taken a huge amount of effort is historical preservation — making sure that beatmaps behave exactly as they should, including edge cases that weren't originally planned for. osu! is a vibrant ecosystem and users have taken liberty to extend the game far beyond its planned extents, and we are trying our best to embrace and support this going forward.